damian12321/bank/README.md

 ## General info
 This project is a RESTful bank application.

-## Project assumptions
-* Use SQL Database to storage the data
-* Use Spring Security
-* Use Spring AOP
-* Use Hibernate
-* Use JUnit 5

 ## Application idea
-* Every customer can create the account
+* Every client can create the account
-* Every customer can get all information about their own account
+* Every client can get all information about their own account
-* Every customer can perform banking operations such as deposit money, withdraw money, check balance, transfer between accounts.
+* Every client can perform banking operations such as deposit money, withdraw money, check balance, transfer between accounts.
-* Only the administrator can get information about accounts, customers, latest transactions.
+* Only the administrator can get information about accounts, latest transactions.
 * Block third party activities on the account.

 ## Technologies
 Project is created with:
-* Java 8
+* Java
-* Spring
+* Spring Boot
 * Hibernate
-* JUnit 5
+* JUnit
-* Maven 3
+* Maven
-* MySQL
+* H2 Database

 ## Setup
 Clone the repo from github: